pisanorg/Student-Git-Docs/git-guide/what-is-git.md

 ## What isn't Git?

-It's important to make a few disctions when describing the features that Git provides.
+It's important to make a few distinctions when describing the features that Git provides.

 ### Git is not GitHub/GitLab/BitBucket